19hours/sg-statutes/Acts/Income Tax Act.md

 [21/2003]

-(3) Whenever in any proceedings under this section it is proved that any false statement or entry is made in any return furnished under this Act by or on behalf of any person, that person shall be presumed, until the contrary is proved, to have made that false statement or entry with intent to evade tax.
+(3) Whenever in any proceedings under this section it is proved that any false statement or entry is made in any return furnished under this Act or notice made under section 76(8) by or on behalf of any person, that person shall be presumed, until the contrary is proved, to have made that false statement or entry with intent to evade tax.

 [34/2008 wef 16/12/2008]